-You might have heard the news this week that two big law schools—Northwestern and Georgetown—have decided to allow you to submit either the LSAT or the GRE as part of your law school application to their schools, joining Harvard and University of Arizona who have previously done so.
+Big law schools—like Northwestern, Georgetown, Harvard, and University of Arizona—have decided to allow you to submit either the LSAT or the GRE as part of your law school application to their schools.
 So that means you can cross “prep for and take the LSAT” off your law school application to-do list, right?
 Not so fast.
 Here’s a couple of things you need to keep it mind:

-1. You’ll probably still need to take the LSAT
+1. You will probably still need to take the LSAT

 Unless you are applying to only Northwestern, Georgetown, Harvard and/or University of Arizona, you’ll need to submit an LSAT score to other schools.
 Most students apply to many schools in particular geographic regions.
 So, if you wanted to also apply to University of Chicago in Illinois, George Washington University in DC, Boston University in Massachusetts or Arizona State in Arizona (or any of the other 190+ schools), as of now, you still have to take the LSAT.